 Rowing was capped off this week with a final day of close finishes and great racing on Rabbit Lake.

 The day kicked off with a tight race in the lightweight women’s double sculls with B.C. and Saskatchewan battling for first.
 B.C. would narrowly edge out Saskatchewan with just 3.7 seconds between them.
-Ontario would round out the podium with third place.
+Alberta would round out the podium with third place.

 The women’s single sculls was a close race throughout with Emma Gray of Manitoba edging out Marilou Duvernay-Tardif of Quebec to grab the gold medal by 3.4 seconds.
 This would be one of the three medals by Gray at the Canada Games.
 Ivy Elling Quaintance of British Columbia placed third.